scaleway/wa-map/README.md

 npm run dev
 ```

-## Test production map
+## Test optimized map

-You can test the optimized map as it will be in production:
+You can test the optimized map as you do in production:
 ```sh
 npm run build
 npm run preview